 (more coming soon)

-Alternatively, you may establish your own pavilion or embassy, take on the role of curator, organize an open call (optional), and invite artists to participate.
+Alternatively, you may establish your own pavilion or embassy, take on the role of artist/curator, organize an open call (optional) or invite your favourite artists to participate.

 Note: The Wrong Biennale does not review individual artwork submissions.
 Only pavilion and embassy proposals are considered.